 There is no absolute definition of what constitutes a corporate uniform, but the term brings forth images of formal shirts, business dress and suits, ties and highly polished shoes.
 It is concerned with looking the part and projecting the right image for an employer.
 However, the phrase corporate uniforms also cover any clothing that an employee has to wear on behalf of or under the instruction of their employer.
-Often organisations have to follow strict health and safety regulations or require staff to attend functions or exhibitions either way the wearing of corporate uniforms is designed to promote the business in a positive and professional light.
+Often organisations have to follow strict health and safety regulations or require staff to attend functions or exhibitions either way the wearing of corporate wear is designed to promote the business in a positive and professional light.

 As more importance (both in terms of image and legislation), is attached to wearing appropriate clothing in the workplace, the work wear industry itself has become an expanding business concern in its own right.
 In its totality corporate clothing suppliers are enjoying a collective and cumulative rise in their annual business turnover of between 6% and 8%.
 In terms of actual money, this represents a year on year increase on a total turnover which surpassed £1billion in 2011.
 Overall the work and business clothing sector represents approximately 4% of all the clothes purchased in the UK.
 In the same year, the UK working population or their employers purchased approximately 40 million garments for use exclusively in their collective workplaces.
 To put this into perspective corporate clothing in the UK forms part of an industry worth over 4.5 billion US dollars as of 2011.